 Aberdeen’s Historic Capitol Theater

 The importance of theater is reflected in Aberdeen’s Historic Capitol Theater, the charming home of the local Aberdeen community theater group.
 Actors and spectators alike have ample opportunities to participate in or witness ambitious productions that are held throughout the year.
 The theater opened in 1927 and is on the national historical register.
-The theater includes a sixty-foot tall marquee and six french era-deco chandeliers.
+The theater includes a 60-foot-tall marquee and six French-era-deco chandeliers.
 Theatrical options for children are also abundant through community theater, touring children’s troupes, and outdoor summertime performances at Storybook Land Theater.

 Aberdeen’s Community Concert Association

 Aberdeen’s Community Concert Association brings nationally recognized musicians to the city.
 Northern State University frequently offers performances by its talented faculty and students as well as sponsoring special appearances by well-known musicians.
 Christmas music lovers look forward to the annual “Living Christmas Tree” concerts.
 Weekly performances by the community band are held during the summer in Melgaard Park.